BluePinStudio/bluepinstudio.github.io/_posts/2024-08-11-The-Beginning.md

 ## Welcome!

 Ahoy and Ahoy!
-Welcome to the first blog post on the site :) This blog, and blogging in general was inspired by releasing I've been on the game dev journey for over 4 years and have almost no chronicle of what I was up to each month.
+Welcome to the first blog post on the site :) This blog, and blogging in general was inspired by realising I've been on the game dev journey for over 4 years and have almost no chronicle of what I was up to each month.
+Special shoutout to [Tim Beaudet](https://www.timbeaudet.com), his archiving skills are like non-other.
 I'll try my best to evolve this blog to include post mortems, monthly check-ins, and yearly roundups.

 Let's pretend today is **August 1st**, I'll write down some goals and we'll see how well they went next month.
 We'll do one of these on the 1st of every month.
 (Side note: imagine if it was easy as that.
 Just say you'll do something every month and end up doing it every month as planned)